-ALLOCATING FACTORS: (The following conditions must be met for a position to be approved for this class.)
+ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-- The positions in this class must be located in the Water Department.
+2. The positions in this class must be located in the Water Department.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)